joshestein/CSC3022H_assignment_3/README.md

 2. Run ./\<executable> \<inputFile.txt> \<outputName> to build the Huffman encoding.
 Please provide a simple output name - the program will build a corresponding output.txt and output.hdr
+3. Please make sure your \<inputFile.txt> ends with a newline

 ### Tests